Khilji Dynasty: Historical Era, and Delhi Sultanate.

 Influence on the Delhi Sultanate’s Progression

+The Khilji Sultanate marked a transformative era in the history of the Delhi Sultanate, influencing its future development.
 The Khilji rulers’ contributions influenced subsequent dynasties and shaped the trajectory of the Delhi Sultanate’s growth.
 Their administrative practices and military strategies set benchmarks for governance and expansion.
+The Khilji empire was known for its administrative and economic reforms, which had a profound impact on the Delhi Sultanate.

 Religion of Khiljis